-- Deficiency of folic acid is the prime cause of premature graying.
-Hair discoloration happens as a result of a process called megaloblastic anemia, where the production of red blood corpuscles increases abnormally.
-Regular consumption of folic acid helps to normalize this over production of the red blood cells.
+- The deficiency of folic acid may cause premature graying (5).
+Hair discoloration happens as a result of a process called megaloblastic anemia, where the production of red blood cells increases abnormally.
+Regular consumption of folic acid helps to normalize this overproduction of the red blood cells.

-- As folic acid speeds up cell division, it helps boost hair growth.
+- As folic acid speeds up cell division, it can help boost hair growth.

 How To Use Folic Acid For Hair Growth